Quantum State Preparation of Normal Distributions using Matrix Product States: Results

 \subsection{MPS Circuit Approximation Error Analysis}

 We also look at the convergence of our iterative MPS loading scheme to the ideal normal distribution as circuit depth is increased.
-First, we make a distinction between the target Irwin Hall distribution, which is the state we load into the untruncated MPS wave function, and the ideal normal distribution which is the ultimate target distribution.
-As the number of layers in the iterative MPS circuit construction is increased, the approximation error between the output of the quantum circuit, $\ket{\psi}$, and target Irwin Hall distribution $\ket{\phi}$, strictly decreases.
+First, we make a distinction between the target Irwin-Hall distribution, which is the state we load into the untruncated MPS wave function, and the ideal normal distribution which is the ultimate target distribution.
+As the number of layers in the iterative MPS circuit construction is increased, the approximation error between the output of the quantum circuit, $\ket{\psi}$, and target Irwin-Hall distribution $\ket{\phi}$, strictly decreases.
 This behavior can be seen in Fig.~\ref{fig:ks_mps_D} a), where we prepare Irwin-Hall distributions with $n = 8$ and $16$.
-We find that the infidelity, $I=1-\langle\psi|\phi\rangle$, empirically decays as $I\sim\left(\frac{1}{D}\right)^\alpha$ for large D with $\alpha = 1.08$ for $n=8$ and $\alpha \approx 1.22$ for $n=16$.
+We find that the infidelity, $I=1-|\langle\psi|\phi\rangle|$, empirically decays as $I\sim\left(\frac{1}{D}\right)^\alpha$ for large D with $\alpha = 1.08$ for $n=8$ and $\alpha \approx 1.22$ for $n=16$.
+We also fit the average decay rate for all $n$ in Appendix.
 We note that in both cases, the infidelity appears to decay more rapidly for the first few layers before slowing down as more layers are added.
-Also, it has recently been proposed that a gate-by-gate optimization method discussed in Ref. \cite{zapata_mps} may lead to a more rapid decay of the infidelity, especially as the number of layers in the MPS circuits is increased.
+Also, it has recently been proposed that a gate-by-gate optimization method discussed in Ref. \citeonline{zapata_mps} may lead to a more rapid decay of the infidelity, especially as the number of layers in the MPS circuits is increased.

-In Fig.~\ref{fig:ks_mps_D}b, we show the scaling of the KS statistic as a function of circuit depth for $N=14$ for different Irwin Hall orders up to $n=64$.
-At high circuit depth, where we apply many circuit layers of the iterative MPS state preparation procedure, we very closely reproduce the exact Irwin Hall distribution in the amplitudes of the quantum state.
-In this limit, the error in the state preparation method is equivalent to the error of the Irwin Hall approximation.
-The main feature we wish to highlight here is that for a fixed $n$, the ideal MPS state preparation circuit closely approaches to the Irwin-Hall error at a fixed low depth.
-That is, for a single layer MPS preparation circuit, which loads an exact bond-dimension two wave function, the error in the MPS approximation is of the same order as the Irwin-Hall error for $n=16$.